• Recipes

 • 1 lb 16 oz Boneless-Skinless Chicken Thighs

-• 4 tbsp avocado oil or coconut oil
+• 4 tablespoon avocado oil or coconut oil

-• 4 ½ tbsp Lemon Juice juice of one lemon
+• 4 ½ tablespoon Lemon Juice or (juice of one large lemon)

 • ⅔ cup Chicken Broth

-• 1 tsp Toasted Sesame Seeds *optional garnish
+• 1 teaspoon Toasted Sesame Seeds *optional garnish

 Instructions